-Junior Entry Alternative
+Junior-Entry Alternative

 This alternative is for students entering at the junior level after earning an approved Associate in Arts and Sciences or the equivalent from NWIC or another institution.

 Students who have completed another type of associate's degree should consult with an advisor because additional coursework may be necessary to complete program requirements.
-Students transferring from another college may apply up to 90 credits toward completion of the program.
+Student transferring from another college may apply up to 90 credits from an approved transfer degree toward completion of the program.
 Students must complete at least 180 credits, 60 of which are at the 300-499 level, in order to graduate.
+Please note that early declaration in this degree program is highly recommended.